anee-helsinki/Asor_EPHE-PSL/Texts/README.md

-### Texts analysed for the study of Nergal and IGI.DU
+### Texts analyzed

 The preprocessing of the data has been explained in Tero Alstola, Shana Zaia, Aleksi Sahala, Heidi Jauhiainen, Saana Svärd, & Krister Lindén.
 (2019).
 Aššur and His Friends: A Statistical Analysis of Neo-Assyrian Texts.
-Journal of Cuneiform Studies 17. https://doi.org/10.1086/703859.
-Data set (Version v1.0).
-Zenodo. http://doi.org/10.5281/zenodo.2620131.
+Journal of Cuneiform Studies 71, 159–180. https://doi.org/10.1086/703859.

-The Oracc data used can be found in the Zenodo repository of that article (Texts/Oracc_data) http://doi.org/10.5281/zenodo.2620131.
+The Oracc data we use can be found in the Zenodo repository of the previously mentioned article (Texts/Oracc_data) http://doi.org/10.5281/zenodo.2620131.

 *textToAnalyse.txt* is the dataset used as input to fastText with each document listed in texts_used on its own line.
 The lemmas (dictionary forms) as indicated in the Oracc metadata of verbs, nouns, and adjectives are used.
 Rest of the words are replaced with a underline character '_'.